-Balancing the need to protect individual privacy against those of public interest, is both difficult and often painful for the party that loses.
-When a healthcare worker retires through ill-health, it is under a truth that HIV infection was the primary cause for departure.
+Balancing the need to protect individual privacy against those of public interest is both difficult and often painful for the party that loses, and so when a healthcare worker retired through ill-health, it was later discovered that HIV infection was the primary cause for their departure.

 “[I]f healthcare workers are not to be discouraged from reporting that they are HIV positive, it is essential that all possible steps are taken to preserve the confidentiality of such reports.”